Executive Director – Peter K. Enns

 Associate Director – Brett Powell

-Brett Powell is Associate Director of the Roper Center.
+Brett Powell is the Associate Director of the Roper Center.
 His many years of marketing experience include serving as Senior Director of Marketing and Fan Experience at International Speedway Corporation at Watkins Glen International and as Director of Business Development and Client Services at the marketing and communications firm Howell Liberatore & Associates, Inc. In 2015, Powell was recognized on the Central New York Business Journal’s 40 Under 40 list.
-Brett has been an adjunct professor at the Roy H. Park School of Communications at Ithaca College as well as Corning Community College and holds a Master of Science Degree in Experimental Psychology from Saint Joseph’s University in Philadelphia.
+Brett has been an adjunct professor at the Roy H. Park School of Communications at Ithaca College as well as Corning Community College and holds an MS in Experimental Psychology from Saint Joseph’s University in Philadelphia.
 Email Brett.

-Director of Member Relations and Communications – Kathleen Weldon
+Director of Data Operations and Communications – Kathleen Weldon

-Kathleen Weldon is Director of Member Relations and Communications at the Roper Center.
+Kathleen Weldon is the Director of Data Operations and Communications at the Roper Center.
 She joined the Roper Center in 2014 as Research Coordinator.
-Kathleen manages member relations; conducts outreach to researchers, journalists, and librarians; and uses the Center’s rich data collection to write overviews of the history of public opinion on a wide range of topics for the Roper website and Huffington Post.
-A graduate of Wesleyan University with a B.A. in English, she started her career in public opinion at Harvard University designing surveys with media and foundation partners.
+Kathleen manages data provider relations, oversees the data curation process, plans archival development, and works closely with the IT development team in building new user tools.
+She also uses the Center’s rich data collection to write overviews of the history of public opinion on a wide range of topics for the Roper website and Huffington Post.
+A graduate of Wesleyan University with a BA in English, she started her career in public opinion at Harvard University designing surveys with media and foundation partners.
 Email Kathleen.

 iPOLL Acquisitions Manager – Carl Brown